fullmetalbrackets/website/content/articles/how-to-use-a-custom-prismjs-theme-with-nuxt-content.md

 ## Requirements

-Before we begin, please note that I've so far only used this method and confirmed it works when using `target: 'static'` and `ssr: false` in **_nuxt.config.js_**.
-I assume this will work in SPA mode and/or using SSR, but I have not done so myself so I can't say for certain.
+Before we begin, please note that while I can confirm it works when using `target: 'static'` in **_nuxt.config.js_**, I have not used PrismJS under `target: 'server'` and cannot say for certain whether it will work, or even be necessary.

 If you haven't already, install PrismJS in your project via `npm install prismjs` or `yarn add prismjs`, then add the following to your Nuxt config: